Exploring investor behavior in Bitcoin: a study of the disposition effect: Introduction

 \section{Introduction}

-The \emph{disposition effect} is a well-known phenomenon in behavioural finance and is observed when investors tend to sell their winning investments and hold onto their losers~\cite{Statman1985}.
-Its presence has been shown in a wide range of established traditional markets such as the stock market~\cite{Grinblatt2001}, treasury bonds~\cite{Coval2005} or the real estate market~\cite{Genesove2001,Shapira2001} to name a few.
+The \emph{disposition effect} is a well-known phenomenon in behavioral finance and is observed when investors tend to sell their winning investments and hold onto their losers~\citep{Statman1985}.
+Its presence has been shown in a wide range of established traditional markets such as the stock market~\citep{Grinblatt2001}, treasury bonds~\citep{Coval2005} or the real estate market~\citep{Genesove2001,Shapira2001} to name a few.

-However, to the best of our knowledge, no comparable empirical evidence exists for cryptocurrency markets like Bitcoin, which can be considered as being \emph{atypical} compared to established markets: they lack a single central authority, they are still largely unregulated, and they show unusually high volatility~\cite{Doguet2013,EbaVc2016,Nakamoto2008,Chuen2015a}.
+However, to the best of our knowledge, there is no comparable empirical evidence for cryptoasset markets like Bitcoin, which can be considered as being \emph{atypical} compared to established markets: they lack a single central authority, they are still largely unregulated, and they show unusually high volatility~\citep{Doguet2013,EbaVc2016,Nakamoto2008,Chuen2015a}.
 Hence, we formulate the central research question to be answered in this paper as follows:

 \begin{quote}

 \end{quote}